How Many Super Bowls Have The Packers Won?

 Holmgren left the team after their Super Bowl loss, but the franchise remained perennial contenders for the next decade under the leadership of Favre.
 In 2008, Favre left the Packers, and the franchise turned to young quarterback Aaron Rodgers.
-Rodgers led Green Bay to the Super Bowl within three seasons, where they defeated the Pittsburgh Steelers to capture their 13th and most recent championship in 2011.
+Rodgers led Green Bay to the Super Bowl within three seasons, where they defeated the Pittsburgh Steelers to capture their 13th and most recent championship after the 2010 season.

 When was the last time the Packers won the Super Bowl?